joe-lloyd/model-blog/README.md

 ## Assets

-Check out the script folder for 2 useful scripts, one is for image optimization and one is for videos.
+Check out the script folder for 3 useful scripts, one is for image optimization and one is for videos.
 I just use simple JS scripts to do this, so you can run them with Node.
 For videos you may need to install ffmpeg.
+After the optimize scripts are run you can then push the files to the s3 bucket on aws.

 ## Content